toki-plus/ai-highlight-clip/README_en.md

 ## 📂 My Other Open Source Projects

+-   **[Netease Downloader](https://github.com/toki-plus/netease-downloader)**: An elegant, feature-rich desktop application for downloading high-quality and lossless music from Netease Cloud Music, with support for playlists, albums, QR login, and automatic metadata tagging.
 -   **[AI-Trader-For-MT4](https://github.com/toki-plus/ai-trader-for-mt4)**: A revolutionary open-source framework that transforms a Large Language Model (LLM) into an autonomous trading agent for the MetaTrader 4 (MT4) platform.
 -   **[Auto USPS Tracker](https://github.com/toki-plus/auto-usps-tracker)**: An efficient USPS bulk package tracker for e-commerce sellers, featuring anti-blocking scraping and formatted Excel report generation.
 -   **[AI Mixed Cut](https://github.com/toki-plus/ai-mixed-cut)**: A groundbreaking AI content re-creation engine that deconstructs viral videos into a creative library and automatically generates new, original videos using a "Deconstruct-Reconstruct" model.